wwdes/gutenberg/packages/components/src/gradient-picker/README.md

 ### `enableAlpha`

-Whether to disable alpha transparency options in the picker.
+Whether to enable alpha transparency options in the picker.

  - Type: `boolean`
  - Required: No